Concatenated Composite Pulses Applied to Liquid-State Nuclear Magnetic Resonance Spectroscopy: Introduction

-We consider a realistic square pulse in which both PLE and ORE are present simultaneously.
-We ignore the second and higher order error terms for simplicity.
-The rotation associated with a square pulse under only PLE is given as
+We consider a realistic pulse in which a PLE and/or an ORE are present.
+The first-order terms of the errors are discussed since we are interested in the cases where the errors are small.
+The rotation operator $R'_\ve(\theta,\phi)$ associated with a pulse under a PLE is given as

-where $\ve$ is the strength of PLE, which is unknown but we assume that it is constant and small.
-Higer order terms beyond first order in $\ve$ are suppressed in the second equality.
-This type of errors often appear because of inhomogeneity in the $B_1$ field or lack of long term stability of spectrometers.
-On the other hand, the rotation associated with a square pulse under only ORE is given as
+where $\ve$ is the strength of the PLE, which is unknown --- but constant and small.
+Higher-order terms beyond the first order in $\ve$ are suppressed in the second equality.
+This type of error often cannot be avoided because of inhomogeneity in the $B_1$ field~\citep{Elham}.
+By contrast, the rotation operator $ R'_f(\theta,\phi)$ associated with a pulse under an ORE is given as

-where $f$ is the strength of ORE.
-ORE is caused whenever the resonance of interest is not in resonance with the carrier frequency (transmitter frequency).
-In other words, ORE appears whenever there is a frequency offset between the carrier frequency and the Larmor frequency.
-Similarly to PLE, $f$ is unknown but we assumed that it is constant and small.
-Therefore, when both PLE and ORE are present, the rotation associated with a square pulse is given as
+where $f$ is the strength of the ORE.
+OREs are caused whenever the Larmor frequency of the spin is not the same as the transmitter frequency.
+Therefore, OREs cannot be avoided in NMR measurements because of the chemical shifts of spins.
+As with a PLE, $f$ is unknown --- but constant and small.
+Therefore, when both a PLE and an ORE are present, the rotation associated with a pulse is given as